 Unusual Options Activity Insight: General Electric

-On Wednesday, shares of General Electric (NYSE:GE) saw unusual options activity.
-After the option alert, the stock price moved up to $12.95.
+General Electric (NYSE:GE) shares experienced unusual options activity on Friday.
+The stock price moved up to $13.13 following the option alert.

 - Option Type: TRADE